jglaister/jglaister/README.md

 - 👀 I’m interested in computer vision
 - 🌱 I’m currently learning microscopy imaging
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me Linkedin
+- 📫 How to reach me: Linkedin

 <!---
 jglaister/jglaister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.